Nested templates are the def, the macro,

 Note, in case of the parent sub-template being an overly, and

-it does not locally define a#label
+it does not locally define a#labelsub, the inner sub-template

 is of course looked up from the overlaid template. -